cartertemm/AI-content-describer/readme.md

 ### Setting up llama.cpp

-This provider is currently somewhat buggy, and your milage may very.
+This provider is currently somewhat buggy, and your mileage may very.
 It should really only be attempted by advanced users with an interest in running local self-hosted models, and the hardware to do so.

 1. Download llama.cpp.
 At the time of this writing, this [pull request](https://github.com/ggerganov/llama.cpp/pull/5882) removes multimodal capabilities so you will want to use the [last version with support for this](https://github.com/ggerganov/llama.cpp/releases/tag/b2356).
 If you are running on an Nvidia graphics adapter with CUDA support, download these prebuilt binaries:
 [llama-b2356-bin-win-cublas-cu12.2.0-x64.zip](https://github.com/ggerganov/llama.cpp/releases/download/b2356/llama-b2356-bin-win-cublas-cu12.2.0-x64.zip) and [cudart-llama-bin-win-cu12.2.0-x64.zip](https://github.com/ggerganov/llama.cpp/releases/download/b2356/cudart-llama-bin-win-cu12.2.0-x64.zip)
 The steps for working with a different graphics adapter are out of scope, but can be found in the llama.cpp readme.
 2. Extract both of these files into the same folder.
 3. Locate the quantized formats of the models you'd like to use from Huggingface.
 For LLaVA 1.6 Vicuna 7B: [llava-v1.6-vicuna-7b.Q4_K_M.gguf](https://huggingface.co/cjpais/llava-v1.6-vicuna-7b-gguf/blob/main/llava-v1.6-vicuna-7b.Q4_K_M.gguf) and [mmproj-model-f16.gguf](https://huggingface.co/cjpais/llava-v1.6-vicuna-7b-gguf/blob/main/mmproj-model-f16.gguf)
 4. Put these files in the folder with the rest of the llama.cpp binaries.
 5. From a command prompt, run the llava.cpp server binary, passing the .gguf files for the model and multimodal projector (as follows):
 `server.exe -m llava-v1.6-vicuna-7b.Q4_K_M.gguf --mmproj mmproj-model-f16.gguf`
 6. In the NVDA settings dialog, scroll down to the AI Content Describer category, then choose "manage models (alt+m)", select "llama.cpp" as your provider, tab into the base URL field, and enter the endpoint shown in the console (defaults to "http://localhost:8080").
 7. Alternatively, you may omit some of these steps and run llama.cpp on a remote server with higher specs than your local machine, then enter that endpoint instead.

 ## Usage

-Three hotkeys are bound by default:
+Four hotkeys are bound by default:

-* NVDA+shift+i: Pops up a menu asking whether to describe the current focus, navigator object, or entire screen with AI.
+* NVDA+shift+i: Pops up a menu asking whether to describe the current focus, navigator object, physical camera, or entire screen with AI.
 * NVDA+shift+u: Describe the contents of the current navigator object using AI.
 * NVDA+shift+y: Describe the image (or file path to an image) on the clipboard using AI.
+* NVDA+shift+j: Describe the position of your face in the frame of the selected camera.
+If you have multiple cameras connected, navigate to the AI content describer menu (NVDA+shift+i) and choose the one you would like to use with the "select camera" item in the face detection submenu.

-Two gestures are unbound:
+Three gestures are unbound:

 * Describe the contents of the currently focused item using AI.
 * Take a screenshot, then describe it using AI.
+* Snap a picture using the selected camera, then describe it using AI.

 Don't hesitate to customize these at any time from the input gestures dialog.